saiilla/sonic-mgmt/sdn_tests/testplans/gNMI-GET-SET-Operation-testplan.md

 Payload: {"openconfig-interfaces:description":"Test_config"}
 ```
 Validation:
-  - SET response should contain a failure message, also verifies none of the other paths values are changed and there shouldn’t be any values populated for xyz path.
+  - SET response should contain a failure message, also verify that none of the other paths values are changed and there shouldn’t be any values populated for xyz path.

-### Delete Expectation
+### Set Delete Expectation
-The expectation is for the gNMI server to process the valid delete request and remove those nodes from the system.
+The expectation is for the gNMI server to process the valid Set Delete request and remove those nodes from the system.
 The server should send a valid response to the client once the request has been processed successfully.

-### Test 1: Send a valid delete request for an existing leaf
+### Test 1: Send a valid Set Delete request for an existing leaf

-Condition to test: Send a delete request for an existing interface
+Condition to test: Send a Set Delete request for an existing interface

 ```
 path: { origin: "openconfig" elem: { name:"interfaces" } elem: { name:"interface" key: { key: "name" value: "EthernetX" } }